GoogleCloudPlatform/community/tutorials/envoy-flask-google-container-engine.md

 curl $ENVOY_URL/user/bob
 ```

 Note, though, that we’re using the `edge-envoy` service here, not the `usersvc`!
-This means that we are indeed talking through the Envoy mesh -- and in fact, if you try talking directly to `usersvc`, it will fail.
+This means that we are indeed talking through the Envoy mesh, and in fact, if you try talking directly to `usersvc`, it will fail.
 That’s part of how we can be sure that Envoy is doing its job.

 ## Scaling the Flask App